kmanuzon/salesforce-ci-cd/README.md

 ### Environment Secrets

 1. Click the __Environments__ vertical tab
-2. Click the environment name
+2. Click the environment name link
 3. Under Environment secrets section, click __Add secret__ button
 4. Refer to the __Figure 5__ table for field values
-5. Repeat steps 2 to 4 for each row
+5. Repeat steps 3 to 4 for each row

 ###### Figure 5